Play with Food

 Compassionate Fussy Eating Support from

-As a mum of 2, with over 4 years experience facilitating feeding therapy, I am excited to welcome you here.
+As a Melbourne-based mum of 2, with experience facilitating feeding therapy since 2013, I am excited to welcome you here.
 You are in the right place for non-judgmental support for feeding fussy kids.
 I have recipes, articles, videos, programs and consultation support bundles that will level up your mealtimes.
 Have a look around and let’s keep in contact.
 I really want you to feel confident in supporting your child’s relationship with food.
 Welcome!

 Lets get you started